ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 but also through proposed platform solutions, such as those in {{GAIA-X}}, plays an important role.
 With decentralization, endpoint relations between client and (storage) service instances may frequently change as a result.

-## Computing-Aware SD-WAN
+## Example 4: Computing-aware SD-WAN

 SD-WAN provides organizations or enterprises with centralized control over multiple sites which are network endpoints including